fltk/fltk/README.OSX.txt

   sudo cp ide/Xcode3/fluid.pbfilespec /Library/Application\ Support/Developer/Shared/Xcode/Specifications/

-Open Xcoe preferences and select the File Types tab.
+Open Xcode preferences and select the File Types tab.
 Find the "sourcecode.fluid" entry in "file > text > sourcecode" and set the external editor to Fluid.
 When radding ".fl" files, set the File Type in the Info dialog to "sourcecode.fluid" and Xcode will edit your fil in Fluid when double-clicking.

 - More